jdoleary/Spellmasons/docs/TasksCurrent.md

 - Stop idle animation when unit is frozen
 - death skull doens't show for decoy
 - Self clones will walk through lava
-- It's possible for a unit to "fall in" to lava and then to "fall out" immediately back on to ground depending on their position
 - Pack 7: Dad Loch playtest
     - (resolved?)
 Make health and mana go full when portal spawns so users aren't tempted to collect potions meaninglessly
     - Explain to user with popups